-The Maryland Center for Developmental Disabilities is one of a national network of University Centers for Excellence funded by the Administration on Intellectual and Developmental Disabilities.
+The Maryland Center for Developmental Disabilities is one of a national network of University Centers for Excellence in Developmental Disabilities funded by the Administration on Intellectual and Developmental Disabilities.

 Our mission is to provide leadership that advances the inclusion of people with intellectual, developmental, and other disabilities.